AhmetCanSolak/bytecode-interpreter-vm/README.md

 ## Description:
--In this file there is only one C file, vm.c.
+- In this file there is only one C file, vm.c.

--vm.c is my VM implementation.
+- vm.c is my VM implementation.

--Written in C without using any third-party libraries.
+- Written in C without using any third-party libraries.

 ## Build/Run:
--I use GCC 5.4.0 to compile my implementation on a Ubuntu 16.04 LTS machine.
+- I use GCC 5.4.0 to compile my implementation on a Ubuntu 16.04 LTS machine.

--To use it compile the C file first.
+- To use it compile the C file first.
 Then make an executable.

--After these, call the executable while passing name of the image you would like to run as a argument.
+- After these, call the executable while passing name of the image you would like to run as a argument.

 Ex: